demarley/hepPlotter/README.md

 - [ROOT](https://root.cern.ch/) 6.10/02
 - [uproot](https://github.com/scikit-hep/uproot) 2.9.0 (NB: not currently implemented)

+# Examples

+See the [examples](examples/) directory for jupyter notebooks that detail how to use the framework.

 # Questions or Comments

 Contact the author, submit an issue, or submit a PR.